54481andrew/pathogen-spillover-forecast/README.md

 |Ndur| Duration of NDVI below 0.5                                       |
 |Pop | Human population density (humans / km^2)                         |

-Each environmental data-set was downloaded in its original raster form, and reprojected into 0.05 x 0.05 degree pixels using the WGS1984 coordinate reference system.
+Each environmental dataset was downloaded in its original raster form, and reprojected into 0.05 x 0.05 degree pixels using the WGS1984 coordinate reference system.
 Precipitation, temperature, and NDVI rasters were used to generate measures of seasonality (e.g., Pcv,